testOrg197/reading-notes/README.md

 - Print the feature names of boston data set.
 `print boston.feature_names`

-### The goal of this exercise is to predict the housing prices in boston region using the features given.
+### The goal of this exercise is to predict the housing prices in boston region using the features given

 - Print the description of this data set to know more about it.
 `print boston.DESCR`